Full Stack Web Development

 I want to build web apps again.
 Not only HTTP APIs for mobile apps.

-I had heard so much about Next.js but honestly had no idea how it worked.
+I am familiar with React and had heard so much about Next.js but honestly had no idea how it works what’s the purpose of it.

 So within a few hours, I went through this course: https://nextjs.org/learn